osalvador/ReplicaDB/.github/instructions/project-functional.instructions.md

 - Preserve the CLI and options-file contract when changing behavior.
 Add flags and properties compatibly; do not silently rename or remove existing options.
 - Keep ReplicaDB focused on point-to-point bulk transfer.
 Scheduling, complex transformations, CDC, and data quality belong to external tools unless the request explicitly changes scope.
 - Preserve source-to-sink data meaning, precision, nullability, and supported type behavior.
 Fail explicitly when a conversion or capability is not supported.
+- Keep the root CLI artifact free of Spring Boot dependencies; managed-server code must translate stored job definitions into `ToolOptions` instead of duplicating manager behavior.
+- A managed job targets one source/sink table pair.
+Multi-table options remain a CLI capability and must not be smuggled into the server state model.

 ## Mode Semantics
 - Treat `complete`, `incremental`, and `complete-atomic` as distinct user-visible contracts.
 - Complete loads the sink table; incremental and complete-atomic may use staging and manager-specific merge/cleanup behavior.
 - Require primary-key and staging assumptions only where the concrete sink manager needs them, and document unsupported combinations in the capability matrix.
+- Managed retries re-execute from the beginning.
+Commit an incremental watermark only after the sink merge succeeds; cancellation must not advance it.

 ## Capability Boundaries
 - Do not generalize one manager's behavior to every source or sink.
 Check `SupportedManagers`, `ManagerFactory`, the concrete manager, and the README matrix before changing a capability.